Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

 The project will be stored in a GITHUB Repository at url: https://github.com/Fiona-600/Programming-for-Data-Analytics-2020-Project

-1. The GITHUB repository will contain:
+1. The GITHUB repository contains:

+    •	A ‘gitignore’ file containing any files or file types which should be ignored by the github repository

+    •	Austin-Dataset.csv - Study of 36,000 dogs in Austin, Texas

+    •	Dogs-Trust.csv - Study of 2,806 dogs by Dogs Trust in the UK

+    •	A python program file called ‘FinalProject.ipynb’ which contains:

+          •	The simulated data set
+          •	Online and other research into the data set variables
+          •	Investigations into the relationship between data set variables

     •	A ‘LICENSE’ file containing a copy of the MIT Licence

-    •	A ‘gitignore’ file containing any files or file types which should be ignored by the github repository

     •	A ‘README.md’ file which contains: